 2. What is a Significant Financial Interest (SFI)?

-A Significant Financial Interest (SFI) is a financial interest held by an individual or a business entity controlled or directed by the individual or a member of his or her immediate family that exceeds a certain threshold.
-The following thresholds are SFIs;
+A Significant Financial Interest (SFI) is a financial interest that is held: (1) by an individual or a member an individual’s immediate family; or (2) by a business entity that is controlled or directed by an individual or a member of an individual’s immediate family.

-(4) royalty income from intellectual property rights that are not assigned to organizations created to manage such rights on behalf of the University of Wisconsin Madison;
+(3) Any income from intellectual property rights that are not assigned to organizations created to manage such rights on behalf of the University of Wisconsin-Madison;

 Faculty and academic staff are responsible for updating their reports anytime there is a relevant change in their outside activities (e.g. new relationships with outside organizations or increased compensation for an on-going activity).
 An updated version of the outside activity report may be completed at any time during the year by logging back into the Outside Activity Report.

 6. What should I do when a relationship with an outside activity has ended?